-The normal load for a full-time student is nine semester hours during the regular session; the maximum load is 12 hours and a course load can exceed these levels only by approval from the dean.
-The maximum load for persons employed full-time is six semester hours during a regular semester and three semester hours during the summer session.
+The normal load for a full-time student is nine semester hours during the fall and spring semesters; the maximum load is 12 hours.
+A course load can exceed these levels only by approval from the Chair and/or Program Director/Coordinator.